DataDog/documentation/content/en/logs/faq/how-to-remap-custom-severity-values-to-the-official-log-status.md

 ## Web access logs

 The status code of the request can be used to determine the log status.
-Our integrations use the following mapping:
+Datadog integrations use the following mapping:

 * 2xx: OK
 * 3xx: Notice